Written by George Leon Pike, Sr.

 It’s too late to call on Jesus’ name.

-4. The trumpet is sounding, a summons to the supper,
+4. The trumpet is sounding, to summon to the supper,

 As the lovely bride of Christ, with the bridegroom of all ages,